-In March 2021 and May 2020, CHS secured Paycheck Protection Program loans from the Small Business Administration through IBERIABank - First Horizon.
+In March 2021 and May 2020, CHS secured Paycheck Protection Program Loans from the Small Business Administration through IBERIABank - First Horizon.
 The loans were for \$1,223,827 and \$784,421, respectively, with a 1% fixed rate.
-A substantial portion of the loans are eligible for forgiveness if spent primarily on payroll and related expenses and staffing levels are maintained at a specified level.
-Any unforgivable amount of the loan following the 24 week period (in which the proceeds must be spent) will be payable in 18 monthly installments plus interest at 1%.
-In July 2021 the Foundation recognized a gain of \$784,421 for the forgiveness of the Paycheck Protection Program loan.
-The Foundation intends to apply for forgiveness of the second Paycheck Protection Program loan issued in March 2021, but as of September 30, 2021, the Foundation had not yet applied for forgiveness.
+A substantial portion of the loans were eligible for forgiveness if spent primarily on payroll and related expenses and staffing levels were maintained at a specified level.
+Any unforgivable amount of the loan following the 24 week period (in which the proceeds must be spent) was payable in 18 monthly installments plus interest at 1%.
+In July 2021, the Foundation recognized a gain of \$784,421 for the forgiveness of the first Paycheck Protection Program loan.
+In May 2022, the Foundation recognized a gain of \$1,223,827 for the forgiveness of the second Paycheck Protection Program loan.